[Advanced Topic] Neural Network Basics

 Basic neural network

-Note that this net doesn’t have an weights or activations yet.
+Note that this net doesn’t have any weights or activations yet.
 That’s OK; this was just a way to help understand the structure of the nets, not the functionality.
 While it may look like we have two input neurons, keep in mind one of those is a bias neuron.
 The reason you can’t tell the difference is that input neurons don’t have edges coming in anyway, so there’s no visual way to tell them apart.
 Our next step is to make a function that can generate these neural net shells for us, and save us all the typing that goes along with making even small nets.
 Something like this should work:

 make_blank_net.py - creates and displays a neural net with specified layer sizes.